Kreswell/kreswell.github.io/_posts/SevenOrdersOfMagnitude.md

 A few details about these:
 - Only days were I log every single thing I eat will count for calorie tracking.
 My daily goal will be to stay under 2000 calories, at least until I have a better sense of where I need to be to meet my weight loss goal.
-- Only words posted here will count.
+- Only words posted here, or otherwise "published," will count.
 - The highest priority chore is the dishes.
-After that are laundry and yard work.
+After that are probably laundry and yard work.
 - I'm calling my starting weight 196 pounds, so my goal weight is 186 pounds.

 One hundred days is 14 weeks plus two days (one extra weekend), so today is day 1.